you will learn how a 3d model is prepared for printing. By the end of this module you will be able to:

 Analyze a 3d model and make predictions about what the slice profiles will look like at a given point identifying supports, perimeters, floors and ceilings, and infill.

-In order for a 3d printer to print your file, the mathematical coordinate points that were created need to be converted into something that the printer can use.
+In order for a 3d printer to print your file, the math coordinate points that were created in the 3d modeling program need to be converted into something that the printer can use.
 When 3d printers print an object, they print layer by layer.
 To create these layers, we use a type of program called a slicer.

 A slicer will take the 3d object and cut it into very thin horizontal slices, often a fraction of a millimeter thick.
 The software writes code to tell the printer where the item begins and ends at each level, where the inside and outside is, and even adds support material to hold up the print as it is built.